jgjin/not-quite-an-expert/content/posts/losing_backpack.md

 I called my friend in urgent whisper.

-“I see my backpack.
-I see the person with my backpack.”
+"I see my backpack.
+I see the person with my backpack."

-“Where are you?”
+"Where are you?"

-“The bus bay behind the train station.”
+"The bus bay behind the train station."

-“The police are coming.
-I updated them.”
+"The police are coming.
+I updated them."

-“What if the person leaves before the police comes?”
+"What if the person leaves before the police comes?"

-“Get on the same bus?”
+"Get on the same bus?"

-“Can you come over, in case I want to confront the person?”
+"Can you come over, in case I want to confront the person?"

-“… Ok.”
+"… Ok."

 As if on cue, a police car pulls up.

-“Are you (not-quite-an-expert)?”
+"Are you (not-quite-an-expert)?"

-“Yes.
+"Yes.
 I know who has my backpack.
-That person over there.”
+That person over there."

-“Can you prove it’s your backpack?”
+"Can you prove it's your backpack?"

-“I can make it ring.”
+"I can make it ring."

-“Ok, we’ll get your backpack back.”
+"Ok, we'll get your backpack back."

 When I pressed the button to ring, we of Palo Alto Station entered the weirdest play of my life.

-Starring the person with my backpack as Good Samaritan Who Just Wants To Return This Random Backpack To Their Rightful Owner (And Definitely Didn’t Put Their Stuff In It Because They Were Going To Keep It).
+Starring the person with my backpack as Good Samaritan Who Just Wants To Return This Random Backpack To Their Rightful Owner (And Definitely Didn't Put Their Stuff In It Because They Were Going To Keep It).

 And not-quite-an-expert as Oblivious Pedestrian Who Definitely Believes That.